laoer536/minipp/README.md

 ## Notes

-1. It is recommended to run in the project root directory
+1. It is recommended to run the tool in the project root directory.

 ## Future Plans

-1. Support for js, jsx parsing
+1. Support for JavaScript and JSX parsing
 2. Support for Vue single-file components